xginevra/good_vibes/README.md

 + Dry, cold weather.

 But also, there is to mention that everyone has their own triggers which are to be found through own experiences.
+To have an idea which groceries could help you or which ones you should avoid, here is an interesting video i found on youtube:

 ## Modern technical devices and how they can actually help